contractlevel/yield/README.md

 Stablecoin depositors receive a share token in return for their deposits, representing their share of the total value (deposits + yield) in the system.
 Depositing a stablecoin can also be considered buying YieldCoin.
 YieldCoin is the share received for depositing into the system, with the basic idea being that a holder will be able to sell (their YieldCoin) for a higher USD value than they bought it.
 This is because the stablecoin deposits will not go down in value, and reliable yield will be generated.
 Hence the name YieldCoin.

 key invariant: a user must be able to withdraw the usdc amount they deposited - fees. this is definitely broken by the precision loss bug we already know

+The protocol and chain with the highest APY where the system funds are allocated is known as the `Strategy`.

 ## YieldCoin